evebyrne/5C16/notes/5_deep_feed_forward.md

 E'(w) = E(w) + lambda(w<sub>i</sub>)<sup>2</sup>

+lambda is the reglarisation parameter which determines how much to penalise the weights

 # L1
 E'(w) = E(w) + lambda|w<sub>i</sub>|

 can end up setting weights to 0 and simplifying the network (good)

+feature selection bc sets weights of useless features to 0

 http://www.chioka.in/differences-between-l1-and-l2-as-loss-function-and-regularization/